stephenh/stephenh.github.com/_posts/2010-11-24-why-im-a-static-typing-bigot.markdown

 Other Notes
 -----------

-1. Dynamic languages are known to "reload on the fly".
+1. Dynamic languages are will-known for their "reload on the fly" productivity.

    Static languages (on the JVM anyway) really should be able to do this as well.
 Unfortunately, until this [OpenJDK patch][hotswap] lands, you need [JRebel][jrebel] or framework-level classloader gymnastics.
-Yeah, this is unfortunate, but a temporary limitation.
+Yeah, this is unfortunate, but a *cough* temporary *cough* limitation.

 2. Dynamic languages often have better designed libraries.

    Java in particular is known for it's ugly APIs.
 However, very often, the problem is just that an API lacks higher levels of abstraction, and is not related an inherent language flaw.

+   For example, Rickard has a [great alternative](http://www.jroller.com/rickard/entry/a_generic_input_output_api) to the frequently-cited "I can't succinctly read a file from Java" problem.

    Perhaps there is a larger reason why dynamic languages have nice APIs, though my cop out assertion is just that their language designers are better at API design.